-The final guide will be available to all councils from mid-2022.
+The final guide is available on the Municipal Association of Victoria website here.
 Victorian councils that do not receive funding under the program will be encouraged to use the guide.
-They will also have access to the learnings and resources produced by funded councils participating in the program over the three years.
+They will also have access to the learnings and resources produced by funded councils participating in the program over the three years through the MAV Free from Violence Network Teams Site.